Les Auxons

 Les Auxons (/fr/) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
-The result of the merger, on 1 January 2015, of the communes of Auxon-Dessous and Auxon-Dessus.
+It is the result of the merger, on 1 January 2015, of the communes of Auxon-Dessous and Auxon-Dessus.
 Besançon Franche-Comté TGV station is situated in the commune.

+Population

+Population data refer to the commune in its geography as of January 2025.